-Caruso-Cabrera joined CNBC in 1998 from WTSP-TV in St. Petersburg, Fla., where she spent four years as a general assignment reporter.
-Prior to joining WTSP-TV, she was a special projects producer for Univision, where she earned an Emmy Award for a five-part series on children with AIDS, as well as an Emmy nomination for a report on sexual abuse by clergymen.
-At Univision, she gained extensive experience covering Latin America.
-She began her career in 1991 as a stringer for The New York Times, reporting on education issues.
+Caruso-Cabrera joined CNBC in 1998 from WTSP-TV in St. Petersburg, Fla., where she spent four years as a general assignment reporter covering crime and hurricanes.
+Prior to that, she was a special projects producer for Univision where she gained experience covering Latin America.
+She began her career in 1990 while in college, as a stringer for The New York Times, reporting for the education section.

 Caruso-Cabrera wrote her first book, "You Know I'm Right: More Prosperity, Less Government," in 2010.
-Previously, she wrote a personal finance column for Shape en Español focusing on issues of particular importance to Latinas and was a monthly contributor to People en Español.
+Previously, she wrote a personal finance column for Shape en Español and People en Español.

 She has also been awarded Broadcaster of the Year from the National Association of Hispanic Journalists and was named one of the "100 Most Influential Hispanics" in the country by Hispanic Business magazine.
 She earned a bachelor's degree in economics from Wellesley College.

-CNBC's Michelle Caruso-Cabrera reports on the latest developments from Greece and their aid dilemma.
+CNBC's Michelle Caruso-Cabrera reports from Brusels on key developments overnight.